 Centuries later, Jesus willingly sacrificed his perfect human life as a corresponding price for Adam’s sin.
 1 Timothy 2:6 refers to Jesus’ sacrifice as a “ransom” price.
 Acts 3:20-21 further describes Jesus’ sacrifice as enabling “the restitution of all things.”
 Restitution means a restoration of something that was lost, usually to a better state.
-The majority of mankind, in the future fulness of God’s plan, will be restored to the perfect, everlasting life on earth lost due to Adam’s sin.
+The majority of mankind, in the future fullness of God’s plan, will be restored to the perfect, everlasting life on earth lost due to Adam’s sin.
 This is sometimes referred to as “the earthly salvation.”
 This future, perfect existence will be wonderful and joyous beyond imagination but carries no concept of a spiritual existence such as “going to heaven.”

 However, since Jesus’ death, God has been calling a small subset of mankind to follow Jesus’ example of servitude and obedience to God.
 The dedication, or consecration, of one’s life to God requires one to put God first in all things.
 This requires one to sacrifice many of the goals of the present world that would conflict with serving God or detract from one’s life of dedication.
 Not many of mankind will either understand or recognize this calling or how to respond to it in a manner acceptable to God, leading Jesus to refer to this group as a “little flock” (Luke 12:32, Matthew 22:14).